sjordan29/red_river/README.rst

-We use a variation of the modified equidistant quantile matching (EDCDFm) algorithm (`Li et al. 2010`_) of (`Pierce et al. 2015`_) to bias correct CMIP5 projections for the Red River, Vietnam.
+We use a variation of the modified equidistant quantile matching (EDCDFm) algorithm (`Li et al. 2010`_) of (`Pierce et al. 2015`_) to bias correct CMIP5 projections for the Omo River Basin, Ethiopia.
 Details of the Red River variation of EDCDFm are provided `here. <https://github.com/scrim-network/red_river/blob/master/docs/bias_correction_methods.ipynb>`_

 =======================